 The “Tax-Exempt” Language is Sometimes Misunderstood

-This I.R.S. financial institution tax exemption is not related to sales, use or other taxes a government is otherwise be obligated to pay.
+This I.R.S. tax exemption for financial institutions is not related to sales, use or other taxes a government is otherwise obligated to pay.

 What’s the Difference Between a Municipal Lease and a Municipal Bond?

 Both are types of multi-year financing.
 Both reflect the very attractive interest rates characteristic of their tax-exempt pricing structure.
 There are some VERY IMPORTANT DIFFERENCES for government borrowers.

 Municipal bonds create debt and are structured around an unconditional “full faith and credit” pledge by municipal entity.
 This pledge includes the obligation to levy taxes on every resident to pay bond debt, should funds be otherwise insufficient to meet the obligation.
 This is why most bonds require public consent in the form of complicated, time-consuming and expensive voter referendums.

 Municipal leases are generally treated as expenses because they are subject to the annual appropriation of funds in most jurisdictions.
 Should funds be insufficient (or are not appropriated for any legal reason) in any future budget year, the government body would have the legal prerogative to terminate the lease and in essence “walk away.”

 While the very low interest rates on municipal leasing programs compares directly with bonds, municipal lease issuance expenses are just a small fraction of the legal compliance costs incurred on a bond.
 Making bonds a much more expensive option for all but the very largest (7-8 figure/15-30 year) transactions.

 Municipal Lease Interest Rates Are FIXED